khughitt/nih-byob-intro/index.Rmd

 ## Goals

-> 1. Bring people with shared interests <span class='blue2'>across the spectrum
+> 1. Bring researchers, students, and developers <span class='blue2'>across the spectrum
-     </span> together to share ideas, help each other out and also to learn what
+     </span> together to share ideas, help each other out and learn about what others
-     each other is doing.
+     are researching at NIH.
 > 2. Short, practical tutorials and presentations
 > 3. Discussions relating to the presentation (and anything else on people's minds..)
 > 4. Have fun.